-The first rear tine tiller we’ll be taking a look at is Yardmax YT4565, a powerful, easy-to-use machine that allows deep and secure cultivation of any garden.
+The first rear tine tiller I’ll be taking a look at is Yardmax YT4565, a powerful, easy-to-use machine that allows deep and secure cultivation of any garden.

 At the heart of this rear tine tiller is a potent 208cc Briggs & Stratton Engine, which is more than capable of breaking up even the toughest soil.
 This is a dual-rotating tiller – its tines can rotate forward (great for cultivation) but also in reverse (ideal for deeper tilling).
 The engine delivers the maximum speed of 190rpm and an impressive 9.50 ft-lbs gross torque.

 The model’s 18″ wide rear tine design will allow you to quickly cover a lot of ground.
 The tilling depth can be adjusted up to 6.5”, with 7 different adjustments in total.
 The 13″ tines of Yardmax YT4565 are self-sharpening and make will make quick work of your soil, helping you turn your garden into what you’ve always wanted it to be.

 Other features worth mentioning are the rear and side shields for added safety, the frontal counterweight, an easy-to-adjust drag bar, two 13” pneumatic wheels, as well as the 2-year warranty.

 - A powerful, feature-rich rear tine tiller